NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 ## Step 4: Cleaning
-- **4a) Remove overlapping codes to make value sets mutually exclusive**     (OPTIONAL - depends on value sets)
+- **4a) Remove overlapping codes to make value sets separate**     (OPTIONAL - depends on value sets)
-    - Place a temporary tag to identify overlapping codes that were categorized across multiple value sets. (possible scenario given the broad search)
+    - Place temporary tag to identify overlapping codes that were categorized across multiple value sets. (possible scenario given the broad search)
-    - Then write code to automate the re-sorting process to make each set mutually exclusive
+    - Then re-sort to make each set separate (mutually exclusive)

       <details><summary><i>What is an example?</i> [Click to expand]</summary>
 	      Let's say we created a disease-specific codelist for COPD inhalers (i.e., not a general one for the repository) with the following value sets:
       &nbsp;